September 17, 2020

 When Jesus spoke again to the people, he said, “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life.”

 The Pharisees challenged him, “Here you are, appearing as your own witness; your testimony is not valid.”

-14 Jesus answered, “Even if I testify on my own behalf, my testimony is valid, for I know where I came from and where I am going.
+Jesus answered, “Even if I testify on my own behalf, my testimony is valid, for I know where I came from and where I am going.
 But you have no idea where I come from or where I am going.
-15 You judge by human standards; I pass judgment on no one.
-16 But if I do judge, my decisions are true, because I am not alone.
+You judge by human standards; I pass judgment on no one.
+But if I do judge, my decisions are true, because I am not alone.
 I stand with the Father, who sent me.
-17 In your own Law it is written that the testimony of two witnesses is true.
-18 I am one who testifies for myself; my other witness is the Father, who sent me.”
+In your own Law it is written that the testimony of two witnesses is true.
+I am one who testifies for myself; my other witness is the Father, who sent me.”

 It’s important, even essential, in studying the Bible to stay mindful of our location in any given story or book of the Bible.
-As we are now into the 8th chapter, let’s get some altitude so we can see where we’ve been and where we are headed.
+As we are now into the eighth chapter, let’s get some altitude so we can see where we’ve been and where we are headed.

-There are two mega movements at play in John’s Gospel: Darkness to Light and Death to Life.
+There are two mega movements at play in John’s Gospel: darkness to light and death to life.
 Look back over the journey so far.
 Water to wine.
 Paralyzed man walks.
 Jesus heals the son of the Roman overlords of darkness.
 He walks into the darkness of the Samarian wilderness and into the life of a woman gripped by the shadows of shame.
-Don’t forget Nicodemus who came to Jesus secretly in the dark of night as a sign of his nascent readiness to break ranks with the darkness of religious control, break free from the death grip of legalism and walk into the light of life.
+Don’t forget Nicodemus who came to Jesus secretly in the dark of night as a sign of his nascent readiness to break ranks with the darkness of religious control, break free from the death grip of legalism, and walk into the light of life.

 Gaining yet more altitude, let’s look down on the bigger story of the rise and fall of Israel.
-We see God’s people dwelling once again in the Promised Land yet this land now looks more like a desert expanse.
-Jesus, the God of the promise, enters into the wilderness night of this promised land as the Bread of Life, the Living Water, and the human tabernacle of the Presence of Almighty God.
+We see God’s people dwelling once again in the promised land, yet this land now looks more like a desert expanse.
+Jesus, the God of the promise, enters into the wilderness night of this promised land as the Bread of Life, the Living Water, and the human tabernacle of the presence of almighty God.

-In him was life, and that life was the light of all mankind.
-5 The light shines in the darkness, and the darkness has not overcome it.
-John 1:4-5.
+As we descend back to the ground, let’s come back home to these words from the opening sentences of John: “In him was life, and that life was the light of all mankind.
+The light shines in the darkness, and the darkness has not overcome it” (John 1:4-5).

 Finally, into this profound landscape of history, set in the endless expanse of eternity, we read these words from Jesus in today’s text.